chris-ackerman/d3-graphs/README.md

 • the .js file is where the magic happens.

-•Files
-    • My .css and .html files are for content and styling, nothing new there
-    • My .js file is where I manipulate the data to be useful and cool
-    • My .json file is the data, formatted in a way that I believe would be easy to duplicate with a callback function from the MySQL database.
+•Files - My .css and .html files are for content and styling, nothing new there.
+My .js file is where I manipulate the data to be useful and cool.
+My .json file is the data, formatted in a way that I believe would be easy to duplicate with a callback function from the MySQL database.